RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-06-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 If we try to install the GUI without re-sizing the partition, the installation will fail midway and we will have wasted half an hour.
 So it's best to re-size first.
 <!--more-->
-###Re-Sizing the Partition
+###Why Re-Size the Partition?
-Why didn't the partition have the right size when we downloaded the image file?
+Why didn't the partition have the right size when we originally downloaded the image file?
 Good question.

 My guess: The image file was designed to be as small as possible in order to minimize download time.
 That makes sense.
 I plan to test this theory by creating a new image with a larger partition size and a pre-installed GUI.
 If the test is successful, results will be posted on this blog.
 If the mission fails, then the secretary will disavow any knowledge...

-`df` will show...
+###How to Re-Size the Partition
+`df` is the Unix 'disk free' command.
+It shows used/available diskspace.

 ```bash
 ubuntu@ubuntu-armhf:~$ df

 Filesystem     1K-blocks    Used Available Use% Mounted on
 rootfs           3778576 2722944    885776  76% /
 /dev/root        3778576 2722944    885776  76% /